San Diego Center City Urban Sustainability Program

 Dennis Haskill, FAIA, Principal, SRG

-Historic Shelburne, Route 7 Community Visioning and Redesign, City of Shelburne, VT
+Historic Shelburne, Route 7 Community Visioning and Redesign Client: City of Shelburne, VT

 Steinbrueck co-led a six member Sustainable Design Assistance Team (SDAT, a community service program with American Institute of Architects), that traveled to historic Shelburne, VT on a four day mission to study, conduct community visioning exercises, plan, and prepare recommendations for the Route 7 business corridor (a 2.4 mile stretch of roadway north of the historic Shelburne town center) that connects the Village of Shelburne with South Burlington.
 The team reviewed and analyzed existing planning documents and worked with the local planning and zoning staff on background data and information.
 The team’s findings and recommendations were presented at a final public meeting that drew more than 100 residents.
 The long-term revitalization plan and design recommendations were enthusiastically received by members of the community, city council members and town planners, and supported by the local press.